-Portfolio strength is driven by many factors including strong operating cash flow, and cash flow derived from net farm incomes; these have remained strong overall and as a result we are pleased to report that our portfolio quality remains high.
-At the end of 2018, 97.11% of our total loans were classified as "Acceptable" or "OAEM" (Other Assets Especially Mentioned) which is strong overall.
-The Association had just 0.8% of total loan volume delinquent at the end of 2018, which was a slight increase from the same period in 2017.
+Portfolio strength is driven by many factors, including strong operating cash flow and cash flow derived from net farm incomes; these have remained strong overall, and as a result, we are pleased to report that our portfolio quality remains high.
+At the end of 2019, 97.17% of our total loans were classified as "Acceptable" or "OAEM" (Other Assets Especially Mentioned).
+The Association had just 0.4% of total loan volume delinquent at the end of 2019, which was a slight decrease from the same period in 2018.